Recipe: East End Café’s Moroccan honey and mint syrup cake

 To make the topping, place all the ingredients in a small saucepan and heat slowly to melt the butter and honey.
 Simmer for about 5 minutes or until the colour is a light creamy caramel (this may vary depending on the colour of the honey used).
 Work quickly and spread the topping over the cake.
 Allow to cool before releasing from the tin.
 Serves 10-12.

 This is an extract from the 2018 edition of the Insider’s Guide to New Zealand.
-Order online here.
+Pre-order the 2019 edition before November 26 for the special price of $15.